brunoblaise1/Fusion/fu/readme.md

 bun run dev
 ```

 ## Credits

 To make the programming language which I am still working on I followed a tutorial by Tyler.

 Check out his youtube channel [tyler](https://www.youtube.com/watch?v=8VB5TY1sIRo&list=PL_2VhOvlMk4UHGqYCLWc6GO8FaPl8fQTh)

+I used some AI here and there mostly for debugginhg

+and also File icon I got inspiration from Emoji file icon

+# TODO:

+- Add array to fusion lang
+- Add for, ifelse and many more
+- Improve the syntax hightlighting
+- Add more features to digital guitar
+- solve all kown issues
+- Add morse code game using sound